Luminarys/luminarys.github.io/posts/writing-a-bittorrent-client.md

 else
     return rate / 5 + 18;
 ```
-where rate is the peer's download rate in KiB/s.
+where rate is the peer's download rate in KiB/s, and the return value
-Synapse employs a similar strategy with some additional clamping
+is the number of requests to keep in the peer's queue.
-on the values.
 This sort of adaptive queuing makes the best use of the connection
-and means that fewer peers are needed to saturate the bandwith.
+and means that fewer peers are needed to maximize download speeds.

 ### threading
 As far as I know, most popular bittorrent clients and libraries use a small number